Irina Sebrova: Military career

 Not long after being awarded the title on 23 February 1945, she suffered a close call in what she later recalled as her most memorable flight; during that flight she flew with Nina Reutskaya as her navigator.
 They successfully bombed their target, a heavily guarded fortress in Grudziądz, but soon realized that their engine was hit by shrapnel, resulting in the oil pressure plummeting and internal temperature of the engine skyrocketing before eventually failing altogether.
 Several kilometers inside German-controlled territory at the time of the engine failure, she nevertheless managed to glide her stricken plane into Soviet-controlled territory for an emergency landing.

 After landing safely, she and Reutskaya surveyed the damage to their plane before venturing out in search of friendly troops.
 While trekking through the forest they found the bodies of two dead German soldiers before eventually encountering a Soviet vehicle.
 They then spoke to the driver, who explained he could not give them a ride to their airfield because he had to finish an urgent task, but he did give them directions to a village where Soviet tank troops were staying.
 The two made their way to the village and spent the night in a resident's house; that day, the driver returned to bring them to their airfield, where they arrived in the evening to learn that the regiment thought they had been killed in action.
 Previously she had experienced several other close calls that resulted in her having to make emergency landings, but none were as dramatic as the one over Grudziądz.

 After the capitulation of Berlin, Sebrova with navigator Meklin took a daytime "victory lap" flight to survey the remains of the city, circling low over the Reichstag where the victory banner was recently hung.
 Throughout the war she flew in the battles the Caucasus, Belorussia, Ukraine, Kuban, Crimea, Poland, and Germany, accumulating more sorties than any other woman pilot, having totaled 1,008 combat sorties by the end of the war.

 Later life

-Having reached the rank of senior lieutenant by the end of the war, she remained a flight commander in her wartime unit until its disbandment in October 1945, and in December that year she became a senior aircraft technician at a Soviet military aircraft workshop in Poland.
+She remained a flight commander in her wartime unit until its disbandment in October 1945, achieving the rank of senior lieutenant.
+In December of that year, she became a senior aircraft technician at a Soviet military aircraft workshop in Poland.
 Having married fellow aviation technician Aleksandr Khomenko, she gave birth to their daughter Galina in 1947.
-In August that year she was reassigned to a different base in Poland, but soon retired from the military in 1948, since her husband was being reassigned to the 89th Transport Aviation Regiment, based at an airfield near Moscow.
+In August of that year she was reassigned to a different base in Poland, but soon retired from the military in 1948, since her husband was being reassigned to the 89th Transport Aviation Regiment, based at an airfield near Moscow.
 The family moved to Moscow, where from 1961 to 1967 Sebrova worked at an experimental production workshop in the MAI.
 She died on 5 April 2000 and was buried in the Rakitin Cemetery.